michaeljbishop/mulligan/README.md

 - [Restartable Exceptions](http://chneukirchen.org/blog/archive/2005/03/restartable-exceptions.html) (Christian Neukirchen)
 - [Common Lisp conditions](https://www.ruby-forum.com/topic/179474) (Ruby Forum)

+### Acknowledgements
+Thanks to [Ryan Angilly](https://twitter.com/angilly) of [Ramen](https://ramen.is) who graciously released the gem name 'mulligan' to be used with this project.
+If you've got a good software project, consider launching with them.

 ## Installation

-At the moment, 'mulligan' isn't submitted to RubyGems.
-However, you can still include it as a gem by adding this line to your application's Gemfile:
+Add this line to your application's Gemfile:

-    gem "mulligan", github: 'michaeljbishop/mulligan'
+    gem 'mulligan'

-Then execute:
+And then execute:

     $ bundle

+Or install it yourself as:

+    $ gem install mulligan

 ## Contributing